Please indicate which internship positions you are applying for (a maximum of three).

 "I encourage citizens, Government agencies, nonprofit organizations, and communities across the Nation to join in activities that will increase awareness about hepatitis and what we can do to prevent it."

 Develop and implement innovative programming to promote HBV/liver cancer prevention among employees working at Fortune 500 companies and small businesses.
-Support local outreach in Cupertino by working with restaurant and small biz owners.
+Support local outreach in Cupertino by working with restaurant and small business owners.

 Guide and coordinate high school and college students in the US and China, to promote HBV/liver cancer awareness.
 Support national Team HBV chapters; the Annual Team HBV Collegiate Conference; and early concept development for Stanford's Annual Youth Leadership Conference on API Health.